Italian declaration of war on the United States: Background

-Three days later, at 2:45 PM on December 11, 1941, Italian dictator Benito Mussolini announced—from the balcony overlooking the Piazza Venezia in Rome—that Italy and Germany would "participate from today on the side of heroic Japan" against the United States.
+Three days later, at 2:45 PM on 11 December 1941, Italian dictator Benito Mussolini announced—from the balcony overlooking the Piazza Venezia in Rome—that Italy and Germany would "participate from today on the side of heroic Japan" against the United States.
+Japanese ambassador Zembei Horikiri, former Speaker of the Japanese House of Representatives, stood alongside Mussolini during the speech.
+German ambassador Hans Georg von Mackensen was also present.
 Adolf Hitler made his war announcement at the Reichstag in Berlin that same day, stating that while he had tried to avoid direct conflict with the U.S., Germany was obliged to join with Italy to defend Japan under the Tripartite Pact of 1940.
-Hitler also stated, "After victory has been achieved, Germany, Italy, and Japan will continue in closest co-operation with a view to establishing a new and just order."
+Hitler also stated that "After victory has been achieved, Germany, Italy, and Japan will continue in closest co-operation with a view to establishing a new and just order."

-A memo that U.S. chargé d'affaires to Italy George Wadsworth II sent to the U.S. Secretary of State on December 9, 1941 confirmed that if Germany declared war, Italy would do likewise, stating: "Opinion in well-informed Rome circles is divided on the crying question of the day whether Germany will declare war on the United States.
-Italy, it is assumed without question, will follow Germany’s lead whatever it be as a matter of course."
+A memo that George Wadsworth II, the U.S. chargé d'affaires to Italy, sent to the U.S. Secretary of State on 9 December 1941 confirmed that if Germany declared war, Italy would do likewise, stating: "Opinion in well-informed Rome circles is divided on the crying question of the day whether Germany will declare war on the United States.
+Italy, it is assumed without question, will follow Germany's lead whatever it be as a matter of course."